Who Wants to be a Washington Millionaire?

 One Person’s Property….is the State's Fortune?

-This is where this simple-minded bloke became interested and alarmed.
+This is where this simple-minded bloke became both interested and alarmed.

 First, you should know that the State of Washington is one of the only states that considers “income” as “property” (1933 Culliton vs Chase).
 Because of that, there are limitations on general or graduated income taxes and it is one of the main reasons there is no income tax in the State of Washington today.